Updated May 4, 2026

 Which AI models/tools are most appropriate for XYZ task?

-- Perplexity is excellent at research and delivering answers with sources.
+- Perplexity is meant for research and delivering answers with sources.
 (You can specify which sources you want to prioritize or use.)
 Here’s a primer.

 - Sudowrite is the tool most often used by creative writers.